dtomlinson91/easy-email-downloader/README.md

     port=993,
 )

+# The EmailFilter itself and all of its fields are optional.
+Sensible defaults are chosen if left out.
 email_filter = EmailFilter(
     subject="daily report",  # subject filtering is server specific - full string matches often won't work sender="someone@gmail.com",